-RESPONSIBLE STAFF MEMBERS: J. Owen Cole, Director, Division of Capital and Credit Markets (DCCM); Jeremy F. Taylor, Senior Capital Markets Specialist, Division of Capital and Credit Markets (DCCM).
+RESPONSIBLE STAFF MEMBERS: J. Owen Cole, Director, Division of Capital and Credit Markets (DCCM); John G. Nilles, Senior Capital Markets Specialist, Division of Capital and Credit Markets (DCCM).

-BACKGROUND: Congress set a 12 percent interest-rate ceiling for Federal creditunion loans in 1934.
-In March 1980, the Depository Institutions Deregulation and Monetary Control Act raised that ceiling to 15 percent and authorized further increases at NCUA Board discretion for periods not-to-exceed 18 months provided: (1) moneymarket interest rates had risen in the preceding six months; and (2) disintermediation threatened the credit-union industry.
+BACKGROUND: Congress set a 12 percent interest-rate ceiling for Federal credit-union loans in 1934.
+In March 1980, the Depository Institutions Deregulation and Monetary Control Act raised that ceiling to 15 percent and authorized further increases at NCUA Board discretion for periods not-to-exceed 18 months provided: (1) money-market interest rates had risen in the preceding six months; and (2) disintermediation threatened the credit-union industry.
 The NCUA has since defined the second criteria as general trends in interest rates that threaten safety-and-soundness - as evidenced by adverse trends in growth, capital, liquidity and earnings.
 In December 1980, the NCUA Board voted to raise the ceiling to 21 percent.
 In May 1987, the ceiling was reduced to the current level of 18 percent.

-The interest-rate ceiling applies to all federal credit union lending, excepting originations under the short-term small loan program.
-The current limit on short-term small loans is 28 percent.
+The interest-rate ceiling applies to all federal credit union lending, excepting originations under the Payday Alternative Loan (PAL) program.
+The current limit on PAL loans is 28 percent, if FCUs comply with NCUA's PAL rule limits on loan amounts, fees, terms, and frequency.
 This exceptional limit is any interest rate ceiling set by the Board plus 1,000 basis points.
-However, if the ceiling reverts to the limit specified by the Federal Credit Union Act, then the maximum allowable rate on short-term small loans will also fall to 15 percent.1
+However, if the ceiling reverts to the limit specified by the Federal Credit Union Act, then the maximum allowable rate on Payday Alternatives (PAL) loans will also fall to 15 percent.

 A reduction in the loan-interest ceiling could affect a large number of FCUs and volume of FCU loans.
 A significant number of FCUs in all asset-size cohorts do some lending at rates above 15 percent.
-In fact, the percentage of FCUs making such loans rose from 52.6 percent in 2006:Q3 to 61.44 percent in 2012:Q1.
-[See Attachment 1, figure 1.]
-The average interest rate on such loans was 16.97 percent, and 40.5 percent of those lenders charged rates averaging above 17 percent.
-Moreover, the ratio of unsecured FCU loans to total assets - a measure of potential exposure to a ceiling reduction - was 6.47 percent.
+In fact, the percentage of FCUs making such loans rose from 52.6 percent in 2006:Q3 to 62.92 percent in 2013:Q3.
+[See Attachment 1, Figure 1.]
+The average interest rate on such loans was 17.06 percent, and 44.7 percent of those lenders charged rates averaging above 17 percent.
+Moreover, the ratio of unsecured FCU loans to total assets - a measure of potential exposure to a ceiling reduction - was 7.65 percent.

 Interest rates on credit cards offer another perspective on potential exposure.
 [See Attachment 1, Figure 2.]
-Average rates nationwide (across all issuers, not just credit unions) were 18.72 percent in March 2012 while rates for borrowers with substandard credit were well above 18 percent.2
+Average rates nationwide (across all issuers, not just credit unions) were 14.98 percent while rates for borrowers with substandard credit were well above 18 percent.

-Even more important, a reduction in the ceiling could limit access of low-income borrowers to credit.
-As of 2012:Q1, nearly 22 percent of FCUs making 15-to-18 percent loans had formal designation as providers of financial services to low-income communities (compared with 16.6 percent of all federally insured credit unions).
-Roughly 39 percent of the low-income FCUs making 15-to-18 percent loans charged average rates above 17 percent.
-An adverse shock to loan profitability could lead low-income credit unions to reduce lending to preserve safety-and-soundness.
+Even more important, a reduction in the ceiling could limit access to credit for low-income borrowers.
+As of 2013:Q3, nearly 42.6 percent of FCUs making 15-to-18 percent loans had formal designation as providers of financial services to low-income communities.
+Roughly 48 percent of the low-income FCUs making 15-to-18 percent loans charged average rates above 17 percent.
+An adverse shock to loan profitability could lead low-income credit unions to reduce lending to preserve safety and soundness.

-CASE FOR RECOMMENDED ACTION: Trends in money-market rates and creditunion condition justify extension of the 18-percent interest-rate ceiling on FCU loans but do not justify an increase.
+CASE FOR RECOMMENDED ACTION: Trends in money-market rates and the condition of credit unions justify extension of the 18-percent interest-rate ceiling on FCU loans but do not justify an increase.